 Homeschool Planning Step One: Setting Subjects & Goals

-The first real step to getting started with planning out your homeschool year is to put together a general overview of what you are going to teach and learn throughout the year.
-This could be as basic as what actual academic subjects you are going to teach (math, science, history, etc.), what topics you would like to learn through a unit study (like horses or space or dinosaurs) or it could be more ideas for specific targeted goals like “able to write in cursive” or “memorize all times tables to 12×12”).
+The first real step to getting started with planning out your homeschool year is to put together a general overview of what you will teach and learn throughout the year.
+This could be as basic as what actual academic subjects you will teach (math, science, history, etc.), what topics you would like to learn through a unit study (like horses or space or dinosaurs) or it could be more ideas for specific targeted goals like “able to write in cursive” or “memorize all times tables to 12×12”.
 Make sure that your goals are developmentally appropriate and personalized to your child.

 Ages 1 to 3 years old:

 This age range is not about academics.
 It’s about learning through life and play.
-This age range is ideal to pick some simple goals for – things like life skills, language development, large motor skills like climbing on the climber and some basic fine motor skills like learning how to hold a crayon.
+This age range is ideal to pick some simple goals for – things like life skills, language development, large motor skills (climbing on the playground) and some basic fine motor skills (how to hold a crayon.)
 This age should be non-pressure, non-stress for learning.

 Preschool & Kindergarten:

-This can be the start of early academic goals – like learning to recognize letters and sounds or understanding and recognizing numbers up to 5.
+This can be the start of early academic goals – such as learning to recognize letters and sounds or understanding and recognizing numbers up to 5.
 Another goal could be to learn how to print their name.
-This age group is also the perfect time to have goals around easy chores like emptying the dishwasher, cleaning up toys, and putting laundry away.
+This age group is also the perfect time to have goals around easy chores such as emptying the dishwasher, cleaning up toys, and putting laundry away.
 Unit studies are a fantastic way to teach and learn in this range because you can get hands-on and creative – a method that most young learners do well with.

-Now you start to really focus on a variety of academic and personal goals.
+Now you focus on a variety of academic and personal goals.
 Plans become more involved at this point but don’t get too complicated and too much.
-You will have to decide to if you are going to follow the government’s curriculum outlines or do your own thing.
+Decide to if you will (or need to) follow the government’s curriculum outlines or do your own thing.
 Consider what subjects you want to make sure you cover – like math, reading, and writing and what things you personally consider as extras.
 Ask your child what they want to study in a year to take into consideration their interests and curiosities.

 Some ideas for getting them to help come up with ideas of what they want to accomplish in a year: